prioritizr/prioritizr/docs/articles/package_overview.md

     ##  └•solver:      gurobi solver (`gap` = 0.1, `time_limit` = 2147483647, …)
     ## # ℹ Use `summary(...)` to see further details.

-- **Weighted sum**: This approach involves linearly combining objectives together based on weights (`weights`), wherein those associated with a greater weight value exert a greater influence on the optimization process (López Jaimes *et al.* 2011).
-Although this approach is conceptually simple, it is sensitive to differences in scale among the objectives (Das & Dennis 1997).
-As such, an objective with a relatively high weight value may not actually have much influence on the optimization process.
-Thus the weighted sum approach often requires extensive calibration to identify weight values that reflect the underlying preferences and motivations for stakeholders.
-Due to its limitations, we generally recommend other approaches instead of the weighted sum approach.
+- **Weighted sum**: This approach linearly combines multiple objectives using weight (`weights`) parameters.
+In particular, objectives with greater weights are intended to exert greater influence on the optimization process (López Jaimes *et al.* 2011).
+Although this approach is conceptually simple and widely used, it is sensitive to differences in scale between objectives (Das & Dennis 1997).
+Thus the degree of influence that a given objective has on the optimization process may not actually reflect its assigned weight.
+For example, an objective with a relatively high weight (e.g., 0.99) may have a much smaller influence than an objective with a relatively low weight (e.g., 0.01) if the range of values for the first objective are much smaller than the second objective (e.g., if the objective values for the first objective range between 0 and 1, and the second objective range between 0 and 1000).
+Due to this limitation, substantial calibration is often required to identify weights that accurately reflect stakeholder preferences and motivations.
+As such, we generally recommend alternative approaches when possible.

 ``` r
 # build multi-objective problem with weighted sum approach and